Leonard Jenyns: Membership of Learned Societies

 In 1825 Jenyns gave his first paper on the "Ornithology of Cambridgeshire" to the Cambridge Philosophical Society, where he became a member and then a fellow.
 In 1855 he founded and became President of the Bath Natural History and Antiquarian Field Club.
 In Cambridge, he set up the Societies Museum, now the Cambridge University Museum of Zoology.
 His large insect collection was donated to the Cambridge Philosophical Society, and in 1869 his library of about 1200 volumes, his herbarium of British plants, and four volumes of letters were presented to the Bath Royal Literary and Scientific Institution.

 Jenyns was a founding member of the Zoological Society of London.
 He joined the British Association for the Advancement of Science in 1832, and became a member of the Society of Entomologists of London in 1834 and the Geological Society of London in 1835.
 In 1892 he was honoured with a congratulatory letter by the Linnean Society, where he had been a member for seventy years.

 Archives at the Cambridge University Museum of Zoology

 Jenyns made many natural history observations in phenology in Cambridgeshire.
 Jenyns created a hand-written manuscript of these observations, entitled Contributions towards a Fauna Cantabrigiensis, published in 2012.
-The modern publication updates the nomenclature and provides a historical context for Jenyns' phenological observations which were made between c.
+The modern publication updates the nomenclature and provides a historical context for Jenyns's phenological observations which were made between c.
 1820 and 1849.
 The museum archives contain extensive material from Jenyns, including manuscripts and books on local natural history.